ajavamind/A3DCamera/README.md

 This is a personal camera project intended for 3D photography hobbyists and experimenters.
 The app runs on the Xreal Beam Pro device and takes 3D photos exclusively.
 It is not intended to replace the native camera app.

-It is a starting point for special purpose **_experimental_** 3D camera apps using the Xreal Beam Pro camera.
+It is a starting point for special purpose **_experimental_** 3D camera apps using the Xreal Beam Pro and Leia LumePad 2 cameras.

 ## Design Goals
 ### Use Cases